wlgemini/Far/README.md

 pod 'Far', '~> 5.8.0'
 ```

-## Author

-wlgemini, wangluguang@live.com

 ## License

-Driftwood is available under the MIT license.
+Far is available under the MIT license.
 See the LICENSE file for more info.